LLNL/axom/src/docs/sphinx/dev_guide/index.rst

 Axom Developer Guide
 #####################

-This guide describes the main software development processes used by the Axom project.
-It does not contain coding guidelines.
-Please see `Axom Coding Guide <../../coding_guide_docs/html/index.html>`_ for that information.
+This guide describes important aspects of software development processes used by the Axom project.
+It does not contain information about building the code or coding guidelines.
+Please see the note below.

-It is intended for all team members and contributors. and is especially helpful for new individuals who wish to understand how the team works.
-We employ simple practices that are easy for all contributors to understand and follow.
-We believe that when everyone on the team follows similar practices, it helps to ensure that our code will be robust, consist, correct, and easy to use.
+This development guide is intended for all team members and contributors.
+It is especially helpful for individuals who are less familiar with the project and wish to understand how the team works.
+We attempt to employ simple practices that are easy to understand and follow and which improve our software without being overly burdensome.
+We believe that when everyone on our team follows similar practices, the likelihood that our software will be high quality (i.e., robust, correct, easy to use, etc.) is improved.
 Everyone who contributes to Axom should be aware of and follow these guidelines.

-We realize that the benefits of uniformity should be balanced with allowances for individual preferences, which may work better in certain situations.
+We also believe that the benefits of uniformity and rigor are best balanced with allowances for individual preferences, which may work better in certain situations.
 Therefore, we do not view these processes as fixed for all time.
 They should evolve with project needs and be improved when it makes sense.
 Changes should be agreed to by team members after